 School intervention specialists are the link between the family, the school and the child’s medical team.
 School intervention specialists work closely with the child’s teachers to provide staff and peers with information about the child’s diagnosis and assist with obtaining the required school services for the child.

 The three main program objectives of the School Intervention Program include:

-“I feel so very fortunate to have [our school intervention coordinator] and the resources of the Intervention Program available to us.
+“I feel so very fortunate to have [our school intervention specialist] and the resources of the Intervention Program available to us.
 It has given us the opportunity to focus on Ryan and the numerous other issues our family must face, as our child undergoes the lengthy thirty-eight months of cancer treatment.”

 “I am certain Aaron would not have been as successful in his school career had it not been for the early and continued support of the school intervention staff at Cincinnati Children’s.”

 The School Intervention Program is targeted to students from age 3 to 22 years old.